Mexico–United States international park: Management

 Though commonly called an ‘international peace park’ or ‘bi-national park,’ the areas on both sides of the border have different designations with different levels of protection.
 On the American side, Big Bend is a National Park, which earns it the highest level of federal protection.
 On the Mexican side, Maderas del Carmen and Cañon de Santa Elena are Protected Areas, which are given less protections than national parks in the country.
 Despite these technical differences in designation, the NPS, U.S.-Mexico Affairs Office, and CONANP collaborate to share knowledge from their management experiences so as to best protect the ecosystem at large.

 Big Bend, Maderas del Carmen, and Cañon de Santa Elena are all part of the Chihuahuan Desert, which is not bounded by the 118 miles of international border that politically splits it in half.
 The ecosystem is continuous, with the same species of animals and plants living throughout the desert on both sides.
 Running through both sides are wildlife migration corridors and the Chisos mountain range.
 Each country recognizes the importance of working together to manage this shared ecosystem.
 Therefore, although each country manages its own areas separately, they share a vision of protection.

 Big Bend National Park is managed by the U.S. National Park Service.
 Each NPS park has a superintendent who oversees all operations.
-At Big Bend, Robert “Bob” Krumenaker sits as superintendent, with Chiefs of Interpretation and Visitor Services, as well as Science and Resource Management below him.
-Each NPS park also has a General Management Plan (GMP) to guide decision-making, that is usually updated every 10-15 years.
-Big Bend’s most recent GMP was drafted in 2004 with intent to revisit it in 15-20 years.
+Each NPS park also has a General Management Plan (GMP) to guide decision-making, that is usually updated every 10–15 years.
+Big Bend's most recent GMP was drafted in 2004 with intent to revisit it in 15–20 years.
 This GMP identified several needs for park managers to work on solving: better protection of natural resources, improved employee housing and storage facilities, and an expanded visitor interpretation program.
 It also described an intention to facilitate continued cooperation between countries.

 Maderas del Carmen and Cañon de Santa Elena Áreas de Protección de Flora y Fauna (Areas of Protection of Flora and Fauna) are managed by the Mexican Comisión Nacional de Áreas Naturales Protegidas (CONANP; National Commission of Protected Natural Areas).
 Maderas del Carmen is in the state of Coahuila, and Cañon de Santa Elena is in Chihuahua.
 Each state has appointed a management team of directors and staff, and drafted its own management plans.
 Maderas del Carmen is headed by MVZ Julio Alberto Carrera Treviño.
 The overarching purpose of protecting Maderas del Carmen is to preserve forests and migration corridors, save endangered animals from extinction, and develop better conservation practices through study.
 The management plan identifies more specific goals, including creating sustainable development practices, restoring endangered ecosystems, and preserving the cultural significance of the area.
 C. Miguel Ramón Mendoza Pérez directs the management of Cañon de Santa Elena.
-The area’s management plan outlines several goals: to protect natural resources, to restore ecosystems, and to inspire sustainable practices by sharing knowledge.
+The area's management plan outlines several goals: to protect natural resources, to restore ecosystems, and to inspire sustainable practices by sharing knowledge.